kkensuke/myjb-en/latex/preamble.md

 In $\LaTeX$ preamble, we can load packages, define commands, and set some options for the document.

-Sometimes, you can't use some packages due to the conflict between packages and document class.
-Thus you need change settings in the preamble according to the document class.
+Sometimes, you can't use some packages due to the conflicts between packages and document class.
+So, you need change settings in the preamble according to the document class.

-You also have to care about the conflicts between packages because you can't use some packages together, or you need to load them in a specific order.
+You also have to care about the conflicts between packages themselves because you can't use some packages together, or you need to load them in a specific order.

 We are going to see some examples of the preamble for some document classes.